Vanilla (genus): Description

 This genus of vine-like plants has a monopodial climbing habitus.
 They can form long thin stems with a length of more than 35 m, with alternate leaves spread along their length.
 The short, oblong, dark green leaves of Vanilla are thick and leathery, even fleshy in some species.
 But there are also a significant number of species that have their leaves reduced to scales or have become nearly or totally leafless and appear to use their green climbing stems for photosynthesis.
 Long and strong aerial roots grow from each node.

+Vanilla plantations require trees for the orchids to climb and anchor by its roots.

+Flowers and fruit

 The racemose inflorescence's short-lived flowers arise successively on short peduncles from the leaf axils or scales.
 There may be up to 100 flowers on a single raceme, but usually no less than 20.
 The flowers are quite large and attractive with white, green, greenish yellow or cream colors.
 The flowers' sepals and petals are similar.
 The lip is tubular-shaped and surrounds the long, bristly column, opening up, as the bell of a trumpet, at its apex.
 The anther is at the top of the column and hangs over the stigma, separated by the rostellum.
 Most Vanilla flowers have a sweet scent.

+Blooming occurs only when the flowers are fully grown.
+Each flower opens up in the morning and closes late in the afternoon on the same day, never to reopen.
+If pollination has not occurred meanwhile, it will be shed.
+The flowers are self-fertile, but need pollinators to perform this task.
+Pollinated flowers produces elongate, fleshy and later dehiscent capsule fruits long with watery pulp; the fruit ripens gradually for 8 to 9 months after flowering, eventually turning black in color and giving off a strong aroma.
+Each fruit (or "vanilla bean") —though true beans are fabaceous eudicots not at all closely related to orchids— contains thousands of minute seeds, the entire fruit is harvested by hand for commercially production of vanilla flavoring.
+Among the Malagasy, the native V. madagascariensis (known as vahinamalo from vahy amalona lit. 'eel vine', or amalo) is an ingredient used in traditional aphrodisiacs.